 One of the summer highlights in London for opera fans is an evening at Holland Park Theatre.
-Open air performances take place against the backdrop of Holland House, in the heart of Holland Park.
+Enjoy spectacular open air performances against the backdrop of Holland House, in the heart of Holland Park.

-Why not make an evening of it by pre-ordering a picnic hamper or choosing your own favourite picnic ingredients at one of the excellent delis in Holland Park or Notting Hill?
+Why not make an evening of it by choosing your own favourite picnic ingredients and pre-ordering a picnic hamper?
+Try one of the excellent delis in Holland Park or Notting Hill.

 Getting there: Holland Park, Notting Hill and High Street Kensington stations.

 Further information and tickets from Opera Holland Park.

 More fresh air and a glimpse of Elizabethan England is on hand at Shakespeare’s Globe theatre in Southwark.
 This is undoubtedly one of the most atmospheric places to watch a Shakespeare production and a brilliant introduction to Britain’s greatest playwright for children.
 If you’re not sure about the weather, there are covered seats (from £25).
 However, the 700 uncovered standing tickets (from £5.00) in the ‘Yard’ do offer some of the best views of the stage.

 Check back in for details of the 2023 summer schedule.

 Getting there: Blackfriars, Mansion House, London Bridge, Southwark and St Paul’s stations.